barbazul/1kfa/mod_guide_player.md

 to flow into the item.
 This has mechanical interactions with the Rest and Sever-Pulse Shield moves and might also have narrative consequences.

+When a player chooses this card during character creation or Study Under a Master, they also recieve 1 magic item of their choice.

 ## Entreat the Blood-Bound

 ![Entreat the Blood-Bound](images/move_entreat_the_blood_bound.png){ width=2.5inch }